pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 # Back Up a TiDB Cluster across Multiple Kubernetes Using EBS Volume Snapshots

-This document describes how to back up the data of a TiDB cluster deployed across multiple AWS Kubernetes to AWS storage using EBS volume snapshots.
+This document describes how to back up the data of a TiDB cluster deployed across multiple AWS Kubernetes clusters to AWS storage using EBS volume snapshots.

-The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in [BR Federation](volume-snapshot-backup-restore-across-multiple-kubernetes.md#architecture-of-br-federation) and TiDB Operator.
+The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in [BR Federation](br-federation-architecture.md#br-federation-architecture-and-processes) and TiDB Operator.
 [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview) (Backup & Restore) is a command-line tool for distributed backup and recovery of the TiDB cluster data.
 For the underlying implementation, BR gets the backup data of the TiDB cluster, and then sends the data to the AWS storage.

+> **Note:**
+>
+> > storage blocks on volumes that were created from snapshots must be initialized (pulled down from Amazon S3 and written to the volume) before you can access the block.
+This preliminary action takes time and can cause a significant increase in the latency of an I/O operation the first time each block is accessed.
+Volume performance is achieved after all blocks have been downloaded and written to the volume.
+> From AWS documentation, the EBS volume restored from snapshot may have high latency before it's initialized, which can result in big performance hit of restored TiDB cluster.
+See details in [ebs create volume from snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html#ebs-create-volume-from-snapshot)
+> To initialize the restored volume more efficiently, you should **separate WAL and raft log to a dedicated small volume from TiKV data**.
+So that we can improve write performance of restored TiDB cluster by full initializing the volume of WAL and raft log.

 ## Usage scenarios